At PaWS our children think of others in our community and we have supported a range of charities both at home and abroad over the past 12 months.

 We have very supportive links with Rainbow Wishes based in Eastbourne.
 They help to raise funds to support local community initiatives and they aim to bring hope and smiles during times of need.
 Thanks to Rainbow Wishes, when we all returned to school in March 2021, every child in the school was met by a new friend - they each had a teddy bear waiting form them at their desk.

 We raised £414 for the ‘Gift of Love’ in a box.
 Through the Living Life (Eastbourne) charity, we raised enough to pay form 92 boxes filled with presents for children living in Croatia who otherwise are often forgotten.

 For our Harvest Celebrations, the children attended St. Mary’s Church, where Rev. David Gillard led a Worship around the theme of Harvest and giving to others.
 Pupils and their families were incredibly generous in their donations towards the Eastbourne Foodbank.
 This is one of the local charities which supports local families in crisis.

 To support Red Nose Day help tackle important issues including homelessness, hunger, and mental health stigma, we raised £413.51 for Comic Relief

 In November, we raised £555.21 by buying poppies for the Poppy Appeal.
+This year many children proudly wore their uniforms for beavers, brownies, cubs, scouts etc. to school on Remembrance Day.
 The Poppy Appeal supports serving and ex-serving personnel and their families and is held every year during the period of Remembrance.